Liting-Zhou/the-world/README.md

 ### Changes between milestones

-#### Changes of milestone 2 compared to milestone 1
+#### Main changes of milestone 2 compared to milestone 1

 - Add computer and human player classes which inherit the Player Class.
 - Add player actions (move, pick up weapons and look around).
 - Add a Random interface and corresponding class.
 - Add methods to display information where needed.

-#### Changes of milestone 3 compared to milestone 2
+#### Main changes of milestone 3 compared to milestone 2

 - Add target description in the world.
 - Add player actions (move the pet and attack the target).
-- Add a Pet interface and corresponding Cat class, and implement a depth-first traversal algorithm which determined the route of cat wandering.
+- Add a Pet class, and implement a depth-first traversal algorithm which determined the route of pet wandering.

+#### Main changes of milestone 4 compared to milestone 3

+- Add a GUI interface and corresponding class.

 ### UML, Testing Plan, and updated UML

-In `./res`
+In `./res`.

 ### Assumptions

 - Target and the pet start from Room 0, which is the Billiards Room.
-- Players are assigned different starting room and maximum number of weapons carried.
+- Target moves in the order of room numbers.
+- Pet moves in an order determined by a depth-first traversal algorithm.
 - Any space that is occupied by the pet cannot be seen by its neighbors.
+- At most 10 players can be added to the game.
+- Players are assigned different starting room and carry limit.

 ### Citations